digital-blueprint/relay-authorization-bundle/docs/configuration.md

 For more info on bundle configuration see <https://symfony.com/doc/current/bundles/configuration.html>.

-Here is the content of an exmple config file:
+Here is the content of an example config file:

 ```yaml
     dbp_relay_authorization: